MisterCapi/Docker-Tutorial/README.md

   }
 }
 ```

-If no ```/usr/bin/nvidia-container-runtime``` is present you might have to install nvidia-container-runtime
+3. If no ```/usr/bin/nvidia-container-runtime``` is present, you might have to install nvidia-container-runtime
 https://github.com/NVIDIA/nvidia-container-runtime